hyphacoop/two.compost.digital/content/pieces/qubit-guarantee/index.md

 “The kids love to test route-finding algorithms on that thing.
 They’re crude programs, but it keeps them entertained.
 All they do is set it loose in our yards, drag it back to the street for everyone to get a try running their own circuits, and dump camera logs onto their phones.”

-“Sounds like you all have found a way to trick them into doing homework.”
+“Sounds like you guys have found a way to trick them into doing homework.”

 “We could only wish for such, Mr. Leonard!
 They don’t approach their actual studies with nearly the same excitement.”